segmentio/segment-docs/src/connections/destinations/catalog/supervised-ai/index.md

   }
 }
 ```
-Screen calls are sent to Supervised AI as a `screenview`.
+Segment sends Screen calls to Supervised AI as a `screenview`.